 Pretrial diversion is often available in both misdemeanor and felony white collar crimes.
 If the defendant pays restitution and completes some program requirements, like a fraud awareness class, prosecutors dismiss the charges.

 Alternatively, deferred disposition might be available.
-The defendant pleads guilty but the judge does not find the defendant guilty.
+The defendant pleads guilty, but the judge does not find the defendant guilty.
 Instead, the judge defers further proceedings and places the defendant on probation.
-If the defendant successfully completes probations, the “further proceedings” involve dismissing the case.
+If the defendant successfully completes probation, the “further proceedings” involve dismissing the case.
 Deferred disposition ahs some significant cons as well, so it’s not a good option in all cases.